 The 3D printed technology made a huge advancement in the field of pharma and health care.
-It reduced the intake of too many tablets in a day, single tablet for the whole day, millions of them can be printed on a single printer, and most importantly the chemical variations or distributions can be made in a single 3D printed tablet.
+It reduced the intake of too many tablets in a day, single tablet for the whole day.
+So that millions of them can be printed on a single printer, and most importantly the chemical variations or distributions can be made in a single 3D printed tablet.

 The FDM can produce a load of drugs but the problem with it was the overheated hot melt extrusion temperature that might reduce the API’s ( Active Pharmaceutical Ingredient) of the drug.
 The 2 pieces of researchers with 2 different mixtures laden on the FDM ( mixtures were domperidone into hydroxypropyl cellulose (HPC) filament and the other is prednisolone could be loaded into PVA filament).

-In Inkjet printers, various combinations of ingredients, chemicals or inks are sprayed through the nozzle, the layer by layer deposition gives rise to a 3-dimensional tablet.
+In Inkjet printers, various combinations of ingredients, chemicals or inks are sprayed through the nozzle.
+Therefore, the layer by layer deposition gives rise to a 3-dimensional tablet.

 A team of University College London used SLA for their 3D loaded drug monomer with a photoinitiator to manufacture a resin-based drug.
 SLA uses a laser beam to photopolymerize monomer.

-For more accelerated and fabricated dosage of drug release, SLS uses laser to combine all the ingredients and copolymers that are in powder state.
+For more accelerated and fabricated dosage of drug release, SLS uses laser to combine all the ingredients and copolymers.
+Hence, they are in a powder state.